 Capital Gains Tax Rates 2026: What Changed

-The IRS quietly raised the 0% capital gains bracket income limit again for 2026.
-Here's exactly how much you can realize tax-free — and what every investor needs to know before selling stocks, real estate, or crypto this year.
+The IRS raised the 0% capital gains bracket income limit again for 2026.
+Here is exactly how much you can realize tax-free — and what every investor needs to know before selling stocks, real estate, or crypto this year.
+All 2026 figures below come from IRS Revenue Procedure 2025-32.

 2026 Capital Gains Tax Brackets